2025 NWSHA Indoor Rep Season - EOI for volunteers

 NWSHA Representative Selectors are responsible for identifying and selecting NWSHA representative teams.
 They are independent of the teams that they are selecting and they use evidence based decision making criteria to guide their selections.

 NWSHA Representative Selectors must have a valid WWCC (Working With Children Check).
-They will also be required to sign a NWSHA Confidentiality Agreement.
+They will also be required to maintain confidentiality with respect to selections and the role that they have taken on.

 It is expected that NWSHA Representative Selectors will need to dedicate a minimum of 2 hours per trial session.